 Declaration of unknown class

-Members other than the field can control the level of access by using the appropriate keyword (open or closed) at the beginning of the definition.
+Members other than fields can control their access level by using the keyword "open" or "closed at the beginning of the definition.

 Open members can be called from outside of the class definition.
 Closed members cannot be called from outside of the class definition.

 Since the field access level is fixed at closed, there is no notation for such access control.
 You can access the fields directly only inside of the class definition.